h-pina/2DGame/README.md

 - [x] Remove commented code from Application.cpp
 - [x] Input and EventHandler working
 - [x] Basic character movement working
-- [ ] **Cleanup and Refactoring (doing)**
+- [x] **Cleanup and Refactoring (doing)**
-    - Remove Global Header
+    - [x] Remove Global Header
-    - Replace raw pointers when possible
+    - [x] Replace raw pointers when possible --> See Annotations
-    - Attach player to inputHandler inside constructor
+    - [x] Attach player to inputHandler inside constructor --> Not done.
+Doesn`t make sense since the scene object and the game objects are created after the InputHandler initiazation
-    - Create Subclass GameObject (Players / Enemies maybe?)
+    - [ ] Create Subclass GameObject (Players / Enemies maybe?)
-    - Change Mesh create function to use constructors (one constructor for vbo only and one for index buffers)
+    - [ ] Change Mesh create function to use constructors (one constructor for vbo only and one for index buffers)

 **Step 2 : Core Gameplay**